One more death recorded in Warwick

-There was one more coronavirus death recorded in the latest 24-hour period in Warwick.
+There was one more coronavirus death recorded in the latest five-day period in Warwick.

-The dashboard shows 300 people had died in the area by April 14 (Thursday) – up from 299 on Wednesday.
+The dashboard shows 301 people had died in the area by April 19 (Tuesday) – up from 300 on Thursday, the last working day before the Easter bank holiday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Warwick.